- Fashion and Beauty»

-Taped hair extensions come with a double-sided tape that you can stick to your parted hair, with minimal damage to its strands.
+Taped hair extensions come with a double-sided tape that you can stick to your parted hair, with minimal damage to your natural hair strands.

-It is quite easy to apply and because the adhesive tape is completely invisible, it will give you a very natural look, just as if the hair extension is growing right out of your scalp.
+They are quite easy to apply and because the adhesive tape is completely invisible, it will give you a very natural look, just as if the hair extension is growing right out from your scalp.

 Tape-In Hair Extensions